jeffmm/statmodeling/README.md

 well as adding the residual variance (note that this is the method outlined by Ben Bolker at http://bbolker.github.io/mixedmodels-misc/glmmFAQ.html ).

+![Predictions and 95% prediction intervals for third year of data from Denver, CO. ](figs/denver_predictions.png)

 Conclusions and Future Extensions
 =============================================================================================